 Various clever attempts have been made to recast the expansions into forms that converge faster than Taylor series.
 For example, a path adopted by Damour and Buonanno is to pursue equivalent one-body spacetimes in which an effective test particle moves, and to then graft on the effects of gravitational radiation losses.
 They also use Padé resummation, in which the terms are ratios of polynomials, in the hopes that this can more naturally model the singularity of black hole spacetimes.
-It is not obvious that in practice this confers special advantages.
+Recently, using calibration from numerical relativity runs, this method has been adjusted so that it gives tremendous precision in gravitational radiation waveforms (e.g., less than 0.05 radians difference between analytic and numerical waveforms over 30 cycles of an equal-mass non-rotating binary).
+One can hope that similar precision is possible for unequal-mass, rotating, arbitrarily oriented holes.